Xander04/Xander04/README.md

-- 👋 Hi, I’m Xander, i'm a trans Comp sci student, I know a fair amount of Python, some Java, and some HTML.
+- 👋 Hi, I’m Xander, i'm a trans Comp sci student, I know a fair amount of Python, Java, HTML.
 Basically my programming is like riding a dumpster fire down a slip and slide, it's wild but we get there in the end.
 Please feel free to correct and/or optimise my code.

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Xander04&layout=compact&theme=dark)